Post job

 New York, NY job

-POSITION TITLE: Custodian (Full-time) DEPARTMENT: Early Childhood REPORTS TO: Center Director SALARY RANGE: $39,088.90 - $43,373.88 (benefits include life insurance, 401k plan and vacation, personal and sick time-off) DATE: December 2025 SCHEDULE: Monday - Friday, 8am - 4pm, 9am - 5pm or 10am - 6pm.
+Job Description Custodian Helper DEPARTMENT: Early Childhood REPORTS TO: Site Director SALARY RANGE: $18.37 per hour/ 20 hours a week DATE: January 2026 SCHEDULE: Monday-Friday, 12pm - 4pm, or 1pm - 5pm.
 Schedule may vary due to program needs.
-JOB SUMMARY: Under the supervision of the Center Director, the custodian is responsible for maintaining the center premises and its equipment in clean, safe and comfortable conditions.
-For the start-up phase for 2 years this will be an evolving position.
-Interim roles and responsibilities will be adjusted, and this position requires an individual to be flexible.
-Job responsibilities will be revisited once all center-based sites are up and running.
-EDUCATION, EXPERIENCE AND SKILL REQUIREMENTS: Minimum - High School Diploma or equivalent Previous related experiences in general janitorial duties, such as cleaning, repairing and painting.
+JOB SUMMARY: Under the supervision of the director, the custodian is responsible for maintaining the center premises and its equipment in clean, safe and comfortable conditions.
+Maintains and does a daily check of the site and reports any concerns to the Site Director.
+EDUCATION, EXPERIENCE AND REQUIREMENTS: Previous related experiences in general janitorial duties, such as cleaning, repairing and painting.
 Ability to read and write in order to follow written work schedules and keep inventory.
 Friendly and cheerful personality to maintain cooperative interactions with staff, families and children Ability to maintain personal work and habits.
 Good health- including annual physical.
-Acquire 3 Fire safety examinations within the first 5 months of employment, F-01, F-07, and S-95.
-PRE- EMPLOYMENT REQUIREMENTS: Clearance through DOI Fingerprint Screening, NYS Central Registry, Sex Offender Registry clearance, 3 reference checks, physical examination with updated TB test, varicella, Tdap, MMR (fees may apply) Obtain Mandated Reporter training certificate (every 2 years) and comply with agency's policy and procedure regarding identification and reporting of child abuse and neglect ESSENTIAL DUTIES AND RESPONSIBILITIES: Under the direct supervision of the Center Director, the Custodian shall be responsible for: Cleaning: Responsible for sweeping, mopping, waxing all floors on site.
-Ensuring rest rooms and all spaces on site are free of debris, dust, and dirt as well as maintaining sanitary conditions throughout the day.
+Must pass 3 Fire safety examinations within the probation period of employment, F-01, F-07, S-95.
+PRE-EMPLOYMENT REQUIREMENTS: Successfully clear; NYS DOI Fingerprint Screening, NYS Central Registry Clearance, Sex Offender Registry Clearance, three (3) reference checks, physical examination with updated TB test, Tdap, MMR, varicella (fees may apply).
+Meet all employee health requirements in Article 47 (DOHMH) and Head Start performance standards.
+Mandated Reporter training certificate (every 2 years) and comply with agency's policy and procedure regarding identification and reporting of child abuse and neglect.
+Obtain First Aid/CPR and Preventive infectious diseases certificate within the first year of employment.
+Meets all health requirements in Article 47 (DOHMH) and Head Start Performance standards.
+ESSENTIAL DUTIES AND RESPONSIBILITIES: The Custodian's responsibilities chiefly fall within the following core functions, although s/he may perform other tasks as needed and dependent on DOH/ACS/DOE standards: Cleaning: Responsible for sweeping, mopping, waxing all floors on site.
+Ensuring rest rooms and ALL spaces on site are free of debris, dust, and dirt as well as maintaining sanitary conditions throughout the day.
 This includes removing and cleaning garbage bins, washing walls and surfaces, cleaning fixtures, toilets and washbowls.
-Records, Supplies and Equipment: Responsible for maintenance of Infection Control Logs, playground safety logs, carbon monoxide/smoke alarm and fire panel logs and all necessary logs to remain in compliance with DOH Article 47.
-Keeping inventory of distributed sanitary supplies and requesting more when needed; Repairing peeling paint, play equipment, furniture and other repairs on site as needed; Assisting in moving heavy items throughout the site.
-Ordering all necessary supplies for the site and keeping an inventory log.
-Daily maintenance of site health and safety: Responsible for immediately repairing hazardous conditions on site, such as within the classroom and/or playground, replacing lights; contacting New York City Housing Authority, or management if needed depending on location.
-Report to the Center Director of any necessary repairs and conditions.
-Work collaboratively with the Center Director to resolve any facility issues.
-Work collaboratively with other building maintenance staff Ability to lift 35 pounds Other duties as assigned HOW TO APPLY: Please submit a resume and thoughtful cover letter, outlining how your skills and experience meet the qualifications of the position you are applying for.
+Records, Supplies and Equipment: Responsible for maintenance of Infection Control Logs, playground safety logs, carbon monoxide/smoke alarm and fire panel logs; Keeping inventory of distributed sanitary supplies and requesting more when needed; Repairing peeling paint, play equipment, furniture and other repairs on site as needed; Assisting in moving heavy items throughout the site.
+Daily maintenance of site health and safety: Responsible for immediately repairing hazardous conditions on site, such as within the classroom and/or playground, replacing lights; calling NYCHA to place tickets on necessary repairs that require NYCHA maintenance.
+HOW TO APPLY: Please submit a resume and thoughtful cover letter, outlining how your skills and experience meet the qualifications of the position you are applying for.
 If selected, we ask that you also provide us with three (3) professional references that we can contact at least two (2) professional references should be from a former supervisor).
-Please click on the link provided below or use the link in a search bar and apply online through our career center. ********************************************************************** Id=19000101_000001&type=MP&lang=en_US No phone calls, please Please be advised that job offers can only be made once your clearances come through!
+Please click on the link provided below, or use the link in a search bar and apply online through our career center. ********************************************************************** Id=19000101_000001&type=MP&lang=en_US No phone calls, please Please be advised that job offers can only be made once your clearances come through!
 EQUAL OPPORTUNITY EMPLOYER (EOE)

 • Group Leader